Skip to main content

 An emerging market is a country with a developing economy that is becoming more engaged with global markets, offering higher growth potential but also greater risk.See full definition of Currency Risk

-While emerging market and currency risk are related concepts, they serve different purposes in the world of ETF investing.
+While emerging market and currency risk are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Currency Risk